wazo-platform/wazo-doc/source/contributors/cti_server/cti_protocol.rst

 Login
 -----

 Once the network is connected at the socket level, the login process requires three steps.
 If one of these steps is omitted, the connection is reseted by the cti server.

 * login_id, the username is sent as a login to the cti server, cti server answers by giving a sessionid
-* login_pass, the password combined with the sessionid is sent to the cti server, cti server answers by giving a capaid
+* login_pass, the password is sent to the cti server, cti server answers by giving a capaid
-* login_capas, the capaid is returned to the server with the phone state, cti server answers with a list of info relevant to the user
+* login_capas, the capaid is returned to the server with the user's availability, cti server answers with a list of info relevant to the user

 .. code-block:: javascript